Sierra-Alpha/desert/docs/project-report.md

    server.

     **Solution**
-    One of the advantages of switching to Xtigervnc is that it allows fo rthis very thing to happen, but currently only for tigervnc clients but it certainly works from the containers point of view.
-When it comes to the User land an improvement would be to resize all windows when a screen resolution is adjusted, this is discussed in more detail in the [Limitations and Future Considerations of the Installation Config Section](#limitations-and-future-considerations-1)
+    One of the advantages of switching to Xtigervnc is that it allows for this very thing to happen, but currently only for tigervnc clients but it certainly works from the containers point of view.
+When it comes to user land an improvement would be to resize all windows when a screen resolution is adjusted, this is discussed in more detail in the [Limitations and Future Considerations of the Installation Config Section](#limitations-and-future-considerations-1)